Quantum channels and memory effects: Introduction

-The vast majority of the work on quantum channels has been concerned with the study of memoryless configurations where sequences of exchanged quantum carriers are supposed to undergo the action of noisy transformations which affect them {\it independently} and {\it identically}.
+The vast majority of the work on quantum channels has been concerned with the study of memoryless configurations where sequences of exchanged quantum carriers are supposed to undergo the action of noisy transformations which affect them {\it independently} and {\it identically}, see left panel of Fig.~\ref{fig000}.

 In this scenario coding theorems have been derived which allow one to express the various capacities of the communication line in terms of rather compact entropic formulas.
-For instance the classical (resp.~quantum) capacity of a memoryless quantum channel is known to be computable in terms of the Holevo (resp.~coherent) information~\cite{Holevo98,SW97,lloyd97,D05,Shorlecture2002}.
+For instance the classical (resp.~quantum) capacity of a memoryless quantum channel is characterized in terms of the Holevo (resp.~coherent) information~\cite{Holevo98,SN96,SW97,lloyd97,BNS98,BST98,D05,Shorlecture2002}.
 The memoryless assumption is indeed a useful hypothesis which permits to simplify the input-output mapping induced by the noise.
-It also provides a realistic description for those communication schemes where the temporal rates at which signals are fed into the communication line are sufficiently low to allow for a {\it resetting} of the channel environment and to prevent signals cross-talking.
-Nonetheless it is not always justified.
-For instance, with increasing signal feeding rates, successive transmissions happen so rapidly that the environment may retain a ``memory" of past events.
-Optical fibers are an example in which such effects can occur and can be explored experimentally~\cite{BDW+04,BDB04}.
-Similarly, in quantum information processors, especially in solid state implementations, qubits may be so closely spaced that the same environmental degree of freedom will interact jointly with several of them (even if non-nearest-neighboring) leading to cross-talks and correlations in the noise~\cite{H07,DG98}.
+It also provides a realistic description for those communication schemes where the temporal rates at which signals are fed into the communication line are sufficiently low to allow for a {\it resetting} of the channel environment and to prevent signal cross-talking.
+Nonetheless this is not always justified.
+For instance, with increasing signal feeding rates, successive transmissions happen so rapidly that the environment may retain a ``memory" of past events, see right panel of Fig.~\ref{fig000}.
+Optical fibers are an example in which such effects can occur and have been explored experimentally~\cite{BDW+04,BDB04}.
+Similarly, in quantum information processors, especially in solid state implementations, qubits may be so closely spaced that the same environmental degree of freedom will interact jointly with several of them (even if they are not nearest neighbors) leading to cross-talks and correlations in the noise~\cite{H07,DG98}.
 The consideration of spatial and temporal memory effects is therefore becoming increasingly pressing with the continuing miniaturization of information processing devices and with increasing communication rates through channels.
 Moreover, from a fundamental point of view, quantum memory channels provide a general framework which encompasses the memoryless ones as a special case.